kaustubh-Beta/AIR_Drums/Tutorial.md

 #### Finall how is the sound being played ....
-The function compares the total number of detected blue pixels with a threshold and if the the sum is larger than the threshold the the corresponding sound is played by the line `drum_clap.play()` or `drum_snare.play().
+The function compares the total number of detected blue pixels with a threshold and if the sum is larger than threshold the corresponding sound is played by the line `drum_clap.play()` or `drum_snare.play().

 ```python